 If you’re looking for another point of reference and something else to listen with while producing, then monitors are the next step.
 They offer a better stereo field than headphones and also allow you to ‘feel’ the music a little more.

 While there are lower end systems like the Mackie CR3 and M-Audio AV42, I’d recommend saving money until you can afford a system above $250.

 I’ve recommended a few of the entry-level monitors below.

 Note: Monitors require an external USB audio interface.

 KRK Rokits – $369.99 (pair)

 You can choose between 5, 6, and 8″ cones.
-I’d avoid the 5’s at all costs and normally go for the 6’s, unless you have a large room.
+I’d avoid the 5’s (as they don’t reproduce low frequencies very well) and opt for the 6’s, unless you have a large room.